realworldocaml/book/en/compiler-backend.md

 The `embed_native.o` is a standalone object file that has no further references to OCaml code beyond the runtime library, just as with the bytecode runtime.
+Do remember that the link order of the libraries is significant on modern GNU toolchains (especially as used in Ubuntu 11.10 upwards) that resolve symbols from left-to-right in a single pass.

 <tip>
 <title>Activating the debug runtime</title>